-- Core curriculum provides comprehensive understanding of mathematical and scientific principles
+- Core classes provide students with a comprehensive understanding of mathematical and scientific principles.

-- Gain thorough grasp of engineering technology principles
+- Students gain thorough grasp of engineering technology principles.

-- Technical courses are presented using graphical (engineering drawing and modeling), algebra, trigonometry and geometry as primary analytical tools
+- Technical courses are presented using graphical tools as well as incorporate algebra, trigonometry and geometry as primary analytical tools.

 - are innovative and interactive